zheminzhou/PEPPAN/docs/source/usage/installation.rst

 ----------------------------
 * 64-bit Linux systems

+By default, you do **NOT** need to install any dependency.
 Executables for all the dependencies are included as part of the PEPPA package.
-So by default, you do not need to install them.
 If the pre-compiled executables cannot run on your system, or if you want to use a different version of any dependency, please install the corresponding package in your system and point to the executables in your $PATH variable.

 * bio-conda